 The specific plan sections included in this handbook constitute the summary plan descriptions for the legacy Raytheon benefit plans.
-If there is any difference between the information contained in this handbook and the actual plan documents the plan documents will always govern actual plan documents, the plan documents will always govern.
+If there is any difference between the information contained in this handbook and the actual plan documents, the plan documents will always govern.
+The company reserves the right to amend or terminate any of the plans at any time.
+Such amendments